London Victoria station: Accidents and incidents

 On 18 February 1991, an IRA bomb exploded in a litter bin, killing David Corner, and injuring 38.
 A general bomb warning for all main-line stations had been received by telephone at 0700, but the Metropolitan Police Anti-Terrorist Branch chose not to close the stations.

 In 2009 a woman was found by a Police Community Support Officer (PCSO) acting suspiciously.
 When approached she produced a gun and pointed it at a passing young child.
 Unarmed PCSO George McNaught of the Metropolitan Police wrestled the gun out of the woman's hands before overpowering and detaining her.
 The woman was arrested and PCSO McNaught was awarded the commendation of the High Sheriff of Greater London for his brave actions.
 He is the first PCSO to receive the award.

 In March 2010, a youth was stabbed to death in Victoria Underground station, in front of numerous witnesses.
 Eight people were convicted of the killing in 2013.
 Three defendants were found guilty of murder and five were convicted of manslaughter.

-The former British ambassador to the US, Sir Christopher Meyer, claimed to have been attacked on a Tube platform at the station in July 2018.
+The former British ambassador to the US, Sir Christopher Meyer, said he was attacked on a Tube platform at the station in July 2018.
 Two teenagers were arrested and then bailed by police.
-However a witness subsequently claimed that Sir Christopher was injured after accidentally falling over.
+However, a witness subsequently claimed that Meyer was injured after accidentally falling over.

-On 8 May 2019, Class 377 electric multiple unit 377 142 collided with the buffer stop.
+On 8 May 2019, Class 377 electric multiple unit 377 142 collided with the buffer stops.

-On 22 March 2020, during the global COVID-19 pandemic, a ticket office worker, Belly Mujinga along with another female staff member, were repeatedly coughed and spat on by a man from the public, who claimed to have COVID-19.
+On 22 March 2020, during the global COVID-19 pandemic, a ticket office worker, Belly Mujinga along with another female staff member, were repeatedly coughed and spat on by a male member of the public, who claimed to have COVID-19.
 A few days later, both Mujinga and the fellow worker fell ill with the virus.
 Mujinga had underlying respiratory issues and was eventually admitted to Barnet General Hospital and put on a ventilator.
-She died on 5 April, aged 47, leaving her 11-year-old daughter and husband.
+She died on 5 April 2020, aged 47.
 The police interviewed a 57-year-old man, who tested negative for the virus.
 No further action was taken as it was discovered that the incident was not a cause of Mujinga's death, as well as senior detectives concluding that "there is no evidence to substantiate any criminal offences having taken place".